Aliases for CFL2 Gene

 GeneCards Summary for CFL2 Gene

 CFL2 (Cofilin 2) is a Protein Coding gene.
-Diseases associated with CFL2 include Nemaline Myopathy 7, Autosomal Recessive and Typical Congenital Nemaline Myopathy.
-Among its related pathways are EPHA forward signaling and Pertussis.
-GO annotations related to this gene include actin binding.
+Diseases associated with CFL2 include Nemaline Myopathy 7 and Typical Congenital Nemaline Myopathy.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Immune response CCR3 signaling in eosinophils.
+Gene Ontology (GO) annotations related to this gene include actin binding.
 An important paralog of this gene is CFL1.

 Controls reversibly actin polymerization and depolymerization in a pH-sensitive manner.
 Its F-actin depolymerization activity is regulated by association with CSPR3 (PubMed:19752190).
 It has the ability to bind G- and F-actin in a 1:1 ratio of cofilin to actin.
 It is the major component of intranuclear and cytoplasmic actin rods.
 Required for muscle maintenance.
 May play a role during the exchange of alpha-actin forms during the early postnatal remodeling of the sarcomere (By similarity).